Last Updated on

-- 125 g/ 4.4 oz sour cream or smetana (about 6-7 tablespoons)
+- 125 g/ 4.4 oz/ ½ cup sour cream (about 6-7 tablespoons)

 - sweet paprika powder

-- salt and pepper
+- fine sea salt and pepper

-Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
+- Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
 Line a baking tray with baking paper.
 Halve the bread rolls and place the halves on the baking tray.

-Grate the cheese roughly and chop the ham and the red bell pepper into small cubes.
-Give them all to a bowl and add the sour cream.
-Add some sweet paprika powder, salt and pepper.
+- Grate the cheese roughly and chop the ham and the red bell pepper into small cubes.
+Place them all in a bowl and add the sour cream.
+Add some sweet paprika powder, salt, and pepper.
 Mix well.
 Spread the mixture generously on the halved bread rolls.

-Bake for 15 minutes or until the bread is crispy and the cheese mixture golden and melted.
+- Bake for 15 minutes or until the bread is crispy and the cheese mixture golden and melted.

 Best is day-old bread rolls.
 However, fresh or frozen and slightly thawed will do as well.
 If frozen, let them defrost only enough for you to be able to split them.